Client usage

 Logging in to a ThinLinc server

-To login into a ThinLinc server the client needs to do a successful user authentication.
-This means that it needs to tell the ThinLinc server a user name and a corresponding authentication information (a password or an encryption key).
+To log in to a ThinLinc server, the client needs to do a successful user authentication.
+This means that it needs to tell the ThinLinc server a username and a corresponding authentication information (a password or an encryption key).
 The ThinLinc server controls that the information is valid and accepts or denies the login attempt.

-The things the client needs to know to successfully login the user against a ThinLinc server is a server address, a user name and the corresponding authentication information.
-When the client is normally started it will display two text fields labeled Server and Name, and one text field labeled Password, Key or Certificate.
-This can differ some depending on command line arguments, but this is the normal behavior.
+The information the client must know to successfully log in the user to a ThinLinc server is a server address, a username and the corresponding authentication information.
+When the client is started it will display two text fields labeled Server and Name, and one text field labeled Password, Key or Certificate.
+This may differ depending on command-line arguments.

 Accepted values for the server field is the hostname or the IP address of the server.
 The name field should be filled in with the ThinLinc username.
 The authentication information needed depends on the type of authentication used: